How you and your furry friend(s) can make a difference towards the environment.

 your dog, cat or other animal might be able to swallow.

 Ever heard of Buy Nothing groups?
-You can find your hyper localised group where you can share,
+You can find your hyper localized group where you can share,

 donate or receive things like pet toys for free.